 Since a young age, I have always taken an interest in programming in general.
-I grew up around technology, my father is a programmer.
+I grew up around technology, and my father is a programmer.
 I remember asking him for a programming book back when I was in junior high school.
-I picked up Pascal as my first programming language and I was delighted with this new tool that allowed me to write code and make the computer do new things!
+I picked up Pascal as my first programming language, and I was delighted with this new tool that allowed me to write code and make the computer do new things!

 Now I am close to finishing my Master's degree.
-I feel like my learning path of data science barely started and there are so many fascinating new use cases where different industries can benefit from the power of data.
-I think this video, by Cassie Kozyrkov, beautifully explains applied machine learning and the "potential of turning information into better action" to quote her.
+I feel like my learning path of data science barely started, and there are so many fascinating new use cases where different industries can benefit from the power of data.
+I think this video, by Cassie Kozyrkov, beautifully explains applied machine learning and the "potential of turning information into better action", to quote her.

 So as I take my first steps into this new career, I came upon this piece of advice, to start blogging about data science and document my learning journey.
-Where I will explore new topics and algorithms, practice and develop my skills and track my progress over time.
-I feel very lucky to be doing what I love, and I am very excited to see how the world will change!
+I will explore new topics and algorithms, practice and develop my skills and track my progress over time.
+I feel fortunate to be doing what I love, and I am very excited to see how the world will change!